ohmane/react-challenge/README.md

 git remote add upstream git@github.com:info343e-au16/challenges.git
 ```

-This will register the upstream `challenges` repo (where the teaching team will commit the starter code for each challenge) as a `remote` that you can `pull` from.
+This will register the upstream `challenges` repo (where the teaching team will commit the starter code for each challenge) as a `remote` that you can `git pull` from.

 ## Updating your repo with new starter code